cuiarsen1/BankingTransactions/README.md

    ```
 4. The application will start on port 8080.
 Logs will be printed in the same console tab.

+5. If using curl commands, please run the example commands below in a **Bash** tab.

 ## API Endpoints

 The base URL for the API is `http://localhost:8080`.
-They can be called with curl requests in a new console tab or
+They can be called with curl requests in a Bash tab or
 through an API tool such as Postman.

 **NOTE: Remember to replace the fields in the curl examples with your own relavant fields (UUID, etc.)**